Swiss-Polar-Institute/science-data-utils/README.md

 ### Some specific utils are described below:

+#### ace_motion_data.py

+This util gets the raw ACE motion data files which are in text format and outputs them into more user-friendly csv files.

+Input: raw text files, which were output from a Hydrins Inertial Navigation instrument on board the R/V Akademik Tryoshnikov during the Antarctic Circumnavigation Expedition (ACE).
+The files contain different "amounts" of data, which are not always daily.
+Data is at a resolution of one second.

+Output: daily csv files containing one-second resolution data.
+Data are only parsed from the text file input - there is no data processing that is undertaken.

 #### check_depth_along_cruise_track.py

 This util compares the sea floor depth from two similar files along a cruise track.